 All parts of the application form must be completed including all required signatures.

-- an introduction to the proposal topic
+- introduction to the project

 - hypothesis being tested in the research, exploratory or qualitative research question, or

 - procedure for conducting the research or completing the creative work

-- timeline for completion of research project
+- timeline for completion of research project or creative work

 - budget details for the project